‘Prison Break’ Season 5: Creator Says ‘There Will Be Deaths,’ Hints Season 6

 As for Michael, Scheuring also had a lot to say on Twitter about the character.
 For starters, he likened the Prison Break protagonist to Odysseus, describing the two as “‘nobodies’ with secret globe-spanning agendas.”

 This gives the impression that the character has a big plan brewing in Prison Break Season 5.
-What that could be remains to be seen although his desire to be with his family could be the center of it all.
+What that could happen remains to be seen, although his desire to be with his family could be the center of it all.

 Scheuring also made sure that fans know and understand that the old Michael — the one that they knew and loved in the original Prison Break series — is no more.
 He even implied that the character turning up alive does not mean he will stay that way in Prison Break Season 5.